microsoft/onnxruntime/docs/Memory_Optimizer.md

 	Note 2: memory saving is calculated based on the 1st batch symbolic dim values: inputs_input_ids_dim0=1,  inputs_input_ids_dim1=1024,  inputs_attention_mask_dim0=1,  inputs_attention_mask_dim1=1024,  inputs_labels_dim0=1,  inputs_labels_dim1=1024,
 	```
-5. As shown above, 'Config' shows 1) a string representative for a re-computable subgraph; and 2) current status of memory optimization.
+5. As shown above, `Config` is a string representative for a re-computable subgraph.
 All are disabled for recompute in this case.
 6. Set environment variable `ORTMODULE_MEMORY_OPT_CONFIG` to enable some of the subgraph to do recompute.
-In below example, 12 BiasGelu related subgraphs are allowed to recompute.
+In below example, `6` `BiasGelu+` related subgraphs are allowed to recompute.
 `BiasGelu+` is the subgraph string representative; `1` in the middle indicates 'Recompute' is enabled (0, on the contrary indicates it's disabled); `6` means the initial 6 subgraph occurrences will be recomputed, all others are left as it is, filling `-1` will make all occurrences be recomputed.
 	```
 	export ORTMODULE_MEMORY_OPT_CONFIG="BiasGelu+:1:6" # Use comma as separator for enabling more than one subgraphs.